KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 * Almond milk instead of cow milk

 ![](2025-recap-images/giant-grapes.jpg)
-Giant black grapes from Kroger.
+A giant black grape from Kroger compared to a red grape of more normal size.
 So delicious.
 You can practically eat them with a knife and fork.

 ![](2025-recap-images/strawberries-and-greek-yogurt.jpg)
 Strawberries and plain Greek yogurt